federicobozzini/postcodes/README.md

 # postcodes
-A sample application to explore UK postcodes
+A sample application to explore UK postcodes.

 ##Setup